 I have a book of poetry with me by Denise Riley, ‘Say Something’.
 Stopping after 2,108 steps in Stockbridge, overlooking the Water of Leith and one of Andy Galsworthy’s statues, I count 21 words from the first of the book and write the next ones on the tabula rasa of my flag: “I understood as a stone”.

-I added to at each of my stopping places and in this way I made a Found Poem for the walk.
+I added to my flag at each of my stopping places and in this way I made a Found Poem for the walk.

 I took the hint and put myself in to the rock that I was standing and leaning on.
 I felt stalwart.